 - Specialist services to the motion picture & media industries using robotics

 In 2004 RoboCoaster joined forces with Vancouver based Dynamic Structures Ltd, which was chosen in 2003 as the advanced solutions integrator for further evolutions of RoboCoaster technology.
-Already a favorite of major clients in the industry, Dynamic Structures Ltd (DSL) are now finalizing design of their third generation of the RoboCoaster, a fully blown roller coaster version.
+Already a favourite of major clients in the industry, Dynamic Structures Ltd (DSL) are fully involved in several major RoboCoaster projects in the United States and Asia.

-In the interim, the RoboCoaster team has now grown into a business supplying some of the worlds most exciting ride systems, fully capable of supporting key client projects around the world, 2007 being a significant year with the 100th RoboCoaster robot sold - as well as numerous other attraction concepts and systems.
+In the interim, the RoboCoaster team has now grown into a business supplying some of the worlds most exciting ride systems, fully capable of supporting key client projects around the world.
+2012 was another significant year with the 200th RoboCoaster robot sold - as well as numerous other attraction concepts and systems.

-The RoboCoaster partners and rides portfolio consists of major new technologies, including Motion Theater systems, AGV solutions and advanced hybrid coasters.
-RoboCoaster and Dynamic Structures Ltd specialize in custom engineering and structural challenges, be sure to check out our rides and technology portfolio in the Products & Services section.
+The RoboCoaster partners and rides portfolio now consists of a range of major new technologies, including Robot based Dark Rides, Motion Theatre systems, Automated Guided Vehicle solutions and advanced hybrid coasters.
+RoboCoaster and it's partners specialise in custom ride engineering and immersive media show environments.
+Be sure to check out our rides and technology portfolio in the Products & Services section.

-Today, RoboCoaster continues to develop and innovate new technologies, becoming the engine for new ride technologies for years to come.
+Today, RoboCoaster along with it's Partners continues to develop and innovate new technologies, becoming the recognised engine for new ride technologies for years to come.